Governors

 Co-opted - Tracy Scott

-I recently moved back to Wilmslow after a 10-year absence living and working in London, Edinburgh and Glasgow.
-I am originally from Berkshire but feel most at home here in the North West and it’s just lovely to be back.
+I moved back to Wilmslow in 2023 after a 10-year absence living and working around the UK and it’s just lovely to be back home again.

-I am married with two wonderful grown-up daughters and a very smiley and mischievous little grandson.
+I am family orientated, married with two wonderful grown-up daughters and two very adorable young grandsons.

-It is great to join the Board of Governors at Ashdene.
-I am hoping to bring my skills to fully support my colleagues and the school in continuing to provide excellent education and pastoral care for all pupils with a particular interest in well-being.
+It is great to be on the Board of Governors at Ashdene.
+I bring my skills to fully support my colleagues and the school in continuing to provide excellent education and pastoral care for all pupils.

 Co-opted - Tim Billington